Analysis | Despite GOP rhetoric, there have been fewer than two dozen charged cases of voter fraud since the election

 That’s it.
 That’s the total.

 You’ll notice that none of these incidents hints at some deeper conspiracy.
 There’s no allegation that any of these people cast hundreds of ballots for their preferred candidates; in most cases, the allegation centers on casting a ballot for someone known to the person facing charges.
-It’s not even the case that all of these ballots were necessarily cast for President Biden.
-The man from Media, Pa., cast his ballot for Trump.
+It’s not even the case that all of these ballots were necessarily cast for Joe Biden.
+The man from Media, Pa., voted for Trump.
 In most cases, it’s not clear for whom the vote was intended.

-The inevitable response to this from die-hard advocates of the idea that rampant fraud exists will be some sort of insistence that these are the only cases we know about, that this is the visible part of the iceberg.
+The inevitable response to this from die-hard advocates of the idea that rampant fraud exists will be some sort of insistence that these are only the cases we know about, that this is the visible part of the iceberg.
 It’s the sort of claim that sustains the Loch Ness tourist industry or that prompted politicians in Russia to stage fake yeti sightings.
 The lure of the undetectable is part of the exercise.

-But it’s unavoidably the case that the 2020 presidential election has faced more scrutiny than perhaps any other election in history and has been sliced into a thousands pieces for examination.
-Yet despite all the dubious claims of fake ballots and statistical improbabilities, what we’ve got in our hands are 16 incidents in which people have been charged, usually for voting on behalf of dead relatives.
+But it’s unavoidably the case that the 2020 presidential election has faced more scrutiny than perhaps any other election in history and has been sliced into 1,000 pieces for examination.
+Yet despite all the dubious claims of fake ballots and statistical improbabilities, what we have in our hands are 16 incidents in which people have been charged, usually for voting on behalf of dead relatives.

 The other inevitable response is that no illegal vote is acceptable.
-To which the natural response is: sure, that’s why these people are facing criminal prosecution — even in cases where it seems as though the allegation centers on a possible mistake.
+To which the natural response is: Sure, that’s why these people are facing criminal prosecution — even in cases in which it seems as though the allegation centers on a possible mistake.
 We similarly try to prosecute every homicide that occurs in the United States, but we accept that some homicides occur regardless.
 The standard we apply to our daily lives is not “preventing every homicide from occurring in the first place,” an obviously unobtainable goal.

 Incidentally, there were a lot more homicides in the United States last year than alleged incidents of voter fraud.